LINQPad FAQ

 Can I query XML data sources as well as SQL tables?

-Autocompletion Licensing
+Autocompletion and Premium Edition Licensing

-I understand that a single-user autocompletion license can activate up to three computers at once.
+I understand that a single-user license can activate up to three computers at once.
 Once I've hit this limit, can I transfer a license from one computer to another?

 Yes - you can make up to 6 transfers over a 12-month period (pro-rata for multi-user licenses).
-To do this, choose 'Remove Autocompletion License' from the Help menu.
+To do this, choose 'Remove License' from the Help menu.
 If you forget, you can remotely deactivate unused machines.

 I'm always reformatting and reinstalling Windows.
 When I reactivate LINQPad's autocompletion, will it eat up an activation?